antgel/antgel.org/_posts/2011-01-13-a-sabich-haiku.md

 # "The Black Sheep"

-> No chickpea involvement
+> No chickpea involvement<br>
-> Fear of the unknown tastes good
+Fear of the unknown tastes good<br>
-> Turkey blood unspilt
+Turkey blood unspilt

 This could also be my last haiku, although I have to say I think I've got a knack for it, and I'm not even Japanese.